 - Hot glue gun and glue sticks

-Lightly attach the 3/4″ wide burgundy ribbon into the middle of the 1 1/2″ wide burlap lace ribbon with hot glue.
-Then attach this piece into the middle of the wide plain burlap ribbon.
+Lightly attach the 3/4″ wide burgundy ribbon to the middle of the 1 1/2″ wide burlap lace ribbon with hot glue.
+Then attach this piece to the middle of the wide plain burlap ribbon.

 Add the burgundy bow in the front center of the jar with a dab of glue.